jspm/jspm-cli/README.md

   jspm update
 ```

-All packages will be checked, and versions bumped for latest and minor version package installs.
+All packages will be checked, and versions upgraded where necessary.

 ### Building Application Code